Code-Institute-Submissions/MS1-Portfolio-4/README.md

 3. Select settings and Scroll down until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [link](https://federvgh.github.io/MS1-Portfolio/index.html) in the "GitHub Pages" section.

+## Bugs and Solutions

+1.

 ## Credits